Levitator0/stormworks/README.md

 The nosewheel is retractable, though in my experience, retracting gear has zero effect in the game.
 There are some surfaces in the game where it matters how they are facing to the point where you can almost use them as control surfaces, but the landing gear is insignificant for drag.
 The retractable nosewheel is left in for looks and for fun.
-On a closely related not, I wanted to implement pitch control as a stabilator, like the real thing, but it seems that the aerodynamic simulation for voxel objects is not detailed enough for that purpose.
+On a closely related note, I wanted to implement pitch control as a stabilator, like the real thing, but it seems that the aerodynamic simulation for voxel objects is not detailed enough for that purpose.
 It is implemented to some extent, but as far as I can tell it seems like they optimized it so that user-defined objects have a huge dead-zone, where they do nothing in a certain range,